-Disabled Widow/Widower (DWB) Benefits in Charleston, West Virginia (Survivor Disability Claim Help)
+Disabled Widow/Widower (DWB) Benefits in Charleston Serving West Virginia, Ohio, Kentucky, and Virginia

 How do Disabled Widow/Widower (DWB) Benefits in Charleston, West Virginia work?

-- Confirm you qualify as a spouse, ex-spouse, widow, or widower.
+- Do you qualify as a widow, widower, or surviving divorced spouse?

 The prescribed period is checked so your disability timing fits the rule

-We handle the appeal steps and keep every filing tied to the correct notice date.
-Most SSA appeal requests are due within 60 days after you receive the decision, and SSA generally assumes you received the notice 5 days after the date on the letter unless you can show otherwise.
+Most Social Security appeal requests are generally due within 60 days after you receive the decision, and SSA usually assumes you received the notice 5 days after the date on the letter unless you can show otherwise.
+We help review the file, identify the gaps, and move the case to the next stage without losing time.

 FAQs